cogstat/cogstat_website/best_practices_symposium/program.md

 _Attila Krajcsi (ELTE Eötvös Loránd University, Institute of Psychology, Department of Cognitive Psychology)_

-(Install CogStat to your computer for this tutorial.)
+(Install CogStat on your computer for this tutorial.)

 CogStat is an easy to use data analysis software that compiles the analysis automatically and displays and visualizes the results in a way which makes it easier to understand your data.
 Working with CogStat is efficient: For example, in a typical series of analysis steps it takes 13 steps in SPSS to compare the means of two groups, but it takes only 3 steps in CogStat to run the same analysis.
 In this tutorial, we review how to use CogStat, how it is different from other analysis software, and why displaying results unusually makes the data and statistical concepts more understandable.
 We also review some related unconventional solutions: For example, sample and population properties are displayed separately, measurement levels are displayed on charts, order of the values are displayed in ordinal variables, ordinal statistics are calculated for interval variables, mode is not a central tendency index, range is meaningless for ordinal variables.